Finiteness properties of Subgroups of Houghton Groups of full Hirsch length: Proving the Main Theorem

 From the above facts, that the $t_i$ span $\Hom(H_n, \R)$ and that $\sum_{i=1}^n t_i =0$, it is easy to see that $\partial \Delta(t_1, \ldots, t_n)$ can be identified with the character sphere of $H_n$.
-More precisely, the natural quotient map from $\Hom(H_n, \R)$ to the character sphere is a homeomorphism when restricted to $\partial \Delta(t_1, \ldots, t_n)$.
+More precisely, the natural quotient map from $\Hom(H_n, \R) - \{0 \}$ to the character sphere is a homeomorphism when restricted to $\partial \Delta(t_1, \ldots, t_n)$.

 Note that this gives a triangulation of the character sphere of $H_n$.
 The BNS invariants for $H_n$ can then be described as follows: the complement of the $i^{th}$ homotopical BNS invariant is the $i-1$ skeleton of the character sphere with respect to the triangulation above.
-For instance, the kernel of each $t_i$ fails to be finitely generated and these are the only points in the character sphere whose kernels fail to be finitely generated.
+For instance, the first homotopical BNS invariant is the complement of the $0$-skeleton.
+Hence, by Theorem~\ref{thm:BNS} below, the kernel of each $\pm t_i$ fails to be finitely generated and these are the only points in the character sphere whose kernels fail to be finitely generated.

 We next consider direct products, due to the head of our wreath product being subdirect in $\Gamma_1\times\cdots\times\Gamma_k$.
 As seen in \cite{BNSdirectprods}, the character sphere of $k$-fold direct product can be readily identified with the $k$-fold join of the character spheres of the direct summands.
 Moreover, we have the following inclusion (Meinert's Inequality):